yyyaohhh/tp/docs/DeveloperGuide.md

 1. User searches a module that he wants to take next semester
 2. Modcraft displays the information for the module.
-3. User adds that module to his timetable
+3. User adds that module to their module plan.
-4. Modcraft shows the module in the User’s timetable Steps 1-4 are repeated for each module the User is interested in
+4. Modcraft shows the module in the User’s module plan.
+Steps 1-4 are repeated for each module the User is interested in

 Use case ends.